DESIGN A SUSTAINABLE VILLAGE IN IRELAND IN 2050

 €3.50 per student, teachers go free!

-These tours will aid Senior Cycle students in their completion of Section 1 and 2 of the Art History and Appreciation written paper.
+This tour will aid Senior Cycle students in the completion of Section 1 and 2 of the Art History and Appreciation written paper.

 Viking Post Primary Online Programme – This digital programme will teach Post Primary Junior Cycle students all about the Vikings.